 Double-lumen endotracheal tube.

 There is paradoxical motion of the chest wall in patients with a flail chest.
 After rib injury, free-floating segments of a loose chest wall move in response to pleural pressure instead of the mechanical positions of the rest of the chest wall.
 Compromised lung mechanics make inspiration difficult and lead to a pulmonary contusion as a loose chest wall collides with underlying lung tissue.

 In patients who present with stridor or subcutaneous emphysema, major airway injury should be considered.9 There should be a low threshold to intubate patients with suspected injury of the airway.
 Endotracheal intubation can be difficult when there are changes in the anatomy of the airway.
 Damage to the bronchial tree can lead to the development of a bronchovenous fistula resulting in a massive air embolus.
 The presentation of this process may be delayed and unmasked by positive-pressure ventilation.

-Almost all patients with an aortic or myocardial rupture die prior to transfer to the ...
+Almost all patients with an aortic or myocardial rupture die prior to transfer to the intensive care ...